While the new system doesn’t mean the ‘death of the training contract’, it does open new roads to qualifying as a solicitor.

 National firm Kennedys was one of the first to offer a new pathway, announcing its SQE training programme will double as a graduate solicitor apprenticeship.
 Unlike some other legal apprenticeships, this is targeted not at post-A level students but university graduates; and unlike a training contract, it will take place over 30 months and include one full day a week study at BPP.
 The future solicitors that complete the apprenticeship will sit the SQE exams during the overall training period and will leave with a postgraduate certificate from BPP as the cherry on the cake.

-Bryan Cave Leighton Paisner (listed by some as a ‘silver circle’ outfit) has also taken the initiative to make full use of the SQE’s greater flexibility.
-Having already hired apprentices who’d started in 2017, the firm is using their final two years as qualifying work experience and submitting them for SQE assessment, to qualify as solicitors.
-Going forward, BCLP is aiming to run a six-year apprenticeship programme, with two years in a paralegal setting then a four year stretch that will incorporate the SQE.
+Bryan Cave Leighton Paisner has also taken the initiative to make full use of the SQE’s greater flexibility.
+Having already hired apprentices who started in 2017, the firm is using their final two years as qualifying work experience and submitting them for SQE assessment, to qualify as solicitors.
+Going forward, BCLP is aiming to run a six-year apprenticeship programme, with two years in a paralegal setting then a four-year stretch that incorporates the SQE.

 Look beyond large employers and the possibilities are even broader.
 While many firms will be reluctant to adapt their practices, other kinds of legal outfits and high street firms may offer more flexibility.
 This is especially true of small legal businesses that don’t have the resources to run a full training contract.
 For these employers, the ability to recruit candidates with some experience already banked that can count towards their solicitor credentials may give them the ability to make more entry-level hires.